arielmission-space/PAOS/README.md

 ``PAOS``, the Physical Optics Simulator, is a fast, modern, and reliable Python package for Physical Optics studies.

-It implements physical optics propagation (POP) in Fresnel approximation and paraxial ray tracing to analyze complex waveform propagation through both generic and off-axes optical systems.
+It implements Physical Optics Propagation in Fresnel approximation and paraxial ray tracing to analyze complex waveform propagation through both generic and off-axes optical systems.

 ## Table of contents